adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

 ## Kaggle

 * Bit of a love/hate relationship with Kaggle.
 I think it's great for beginners in machine learning who are looking to get more practical experience.
 I can't tell you how much it helped me to go through the process of loading in data with Pandas, creating a model with Tensorflow/Scikit-Learn, training the model, and fine tuning to get good performance.
 Seeing how your model stacks up against the competition afterwards is a cool feeling as well.
 * The part of Kaggle that I don't really enjoy is how much feature engineering is required to really get into the top 10-15% of the leaderboard.
 You have to be really committed to data visualization and hyperparameter tuning.
 Some may argue that this is a crucial part of being a data scientist/machine learning engineer, and I do agree that it's important in real world problem spaces.
 I think the main point here is that if you want to get good at Kaggle competitions, there's no easy road, and you'll have to do a lot of practice (which is not bad!).
+* If you're looking to get better at Kaggle competitions, I'd recommend reading their [blog](http://blog.kaggle.com/).
+They interview a lot of the competition winners, which will give you a good look at the type of ML models and pipelines needed to get good performance.

 ## Debugging ML Models